Themes are the fundamental and often universal ideas explored in a literary work.

 Because exploration of the novel’s larger moral questions takes place within the perspective of children, the education of children is necessarily involved in the development of all of the novel’s themes.
 In a sense, the plot of the story charts Scout’s moral education, and the theme of how children are educated—how they are taught to move from innocence to adulthood—recurs throughout the novel (at the end of the book, Scout even says that she has learned practically everything except algebra).
 This theme is explored most powerfully through the relationship between Atticus and his children, as he devotes himself to instilling a social conscience in Jem and Scout.
 The scenes at school provide a direct counterpoint to Atticus’s effective education of his children: Scout is frequently confronted with teachers who are either frustratingly unsympathetic to children’s needs or morally hypocritical.
 As is true of To Kill a Mockingbird’s other moral themes, the novel’s conclusion about education is that the most important lessons are those of sympathy and understanding, and that a sympathetic, understanding approach is the best way to teach these lessons.
 In this way, Atticus’s ability to put himself in his children’s shoes makes him an excellent teacher, while Miss Caroline’s rigid commitment to the educational techniques that she learned in college makes her ineffective and even dangerous.

 Differences in social status are explored largely through the overcomplicated social hierarchy of Maycomb, the ins and outs of which constantly baffle the children.
 The relatively well-off Finches stand near the top of Maycomb’s social hierarchy, with most of the townspeople beneath them.
-Ignorant country farmers like the Cunninghams lie below the townspeople, and the white trash Ewells rest below the Cunninghams.
+Country farmers like the Cunninghams lie below the townspeople, and the Ewells rest below the Cunninghams.
 But the black community in Maycomb, despite its abundance of admirable qualities, squats below even the Ewells, enabling Bob Ewell to make up for his own lack of importance by persecuting Tom Robinson.
 These rigid social divisions that make up so much of the adult world are revealed in the book to be both irrational and destructive.
 For example, Scout cannot understand why Aunt Alexandra refuses to let her consort with young Walter Cunningham.
 Lee uses the children’s perplexity at the unpleasant layering of Maycomb society to critique the role of class status and, ultimately, prejudice in human interaction.

 Discussions about prejudice in general, and racism in particular, are at the heart of To Kill a Mockingbird.
 Conflicts over racism drive some of the most compelling and memorable scenes in the novel.
 Racial conflict causes the two dramatic deaths that occur in the story.
 On one level, To Kill a Mockingbird represents a simplistic and moralistic view of racial prejudice.
 White people who are racist are bad, and white people who are not racist are good.
 Atticus risks his reputation, his position in the community, and ultimately the safety of his children because he is not racist, and therefore good.
 Bob Ewell falsely accuses a black man of rape, spits on Atticus publicly, and attempts to murder a child because he is racist, and therefore bad.
 To Kill a Mockingbird does attempt to look at some of the complexities of living in a racist society.
 Both Scout and Jem confront everything from unpleasantness to murderous hostility as they learn how their family’s resistance to racial prejudice has positioned them against the community at large.